gjohns03/AT-Web/at_web_offering/develop.md

 4. Replace ```[sitename]``` with the site name of your site and "wcmdemo7" with "sites7" when moved to production.

-###Testing Client Experience
+###Adding Users through Gateway

+Add Users only after they have completed the basic Drupal training.
 Site Managers default view is Full Admin.
 Managers can be added as a member of other user groups (ie Editor).

 1. Log in to SF State Gateway
 2. Select "IT Services"